 Rapid-acting insulin acts like the insulin made by the human pancreas.
 It quickly lowers the blood sugar level and works for a short time.

-Rapid-acting insulin is typically an insulin analog.
+A rapid-acting insulin is typically an insulin analog.

 Because fast-acting insulins work very quickly, they can increase the chances of hypoglycemia.
 Therefore, care must be taken when dosing.

 Rapid insulins, a type of insulin known as analog insulins, can be injected or given through an insulin pump.

 Humalog is a product with the active ingredient insulin lispro.

 It is incredibly fast-acting and will usually start working within 15 minutes.

 The effects of insulin last between 2 and 5 hours.

 It is faster acting than soluble insulin and, therefore, beneficial with meals.